Last month, secure email came under DDoS attack, this is how we added DDoS protection to Proton Mail.

 A cloud based DDoS mitigator works as follows.
 First, join RIPE in 2014(new window) and were already a LIR so this requirement was met..
 A pre-requisite for this is that your company must be a LIR (Local Internet Registry) and have at least a /24 of PA (Provider Aggregatable) IP addresses.
 Fortunately, we had the foresight to

 The dirty traffic is sent to the DDoS mitigator which typically has massive network capacity.
 The DDoS mitigator will absorb the attack traffic and send it to scrubbing centers which will filter the traffic and only pass on the clean traffic.
 This is then sent back to our network via redundant GRE tunnels.
 The data that we return to legitimate users however goes directly to the users.

 After much analysis, we partnered with Radware(new window), one of the world’s top DDoS protection companies.
 The decision was driven by two of the considerations listed above.
 First, Radware’s technology can work with all of the legitimate traffic that we expect, including SMTP.
 Secondly, Radware’s technology does not require our SSL keys to operate effectively, meaning both layers of encryption that Proton Mail offers (SSL and OpenPGP) can be kept intact.
 Thus, there is no compromise in the privacy of our secure email service.

 The attack faced by Proton Mail was highly sophisticated and unfortunately required extraordinary effort to defeat.
 In the next section, some technical details of the attack against us are discussed.

-In defeating this attack, we were able to benefit from strong in-house technical expertise, along with a partnership with IP-Max, the leading networking experts in Switzerland.
+In defeating this attack, we were able to benefit from strong in-house technical expertise, along with a partnership with IP-Max(new window), the leading networking experts in Switzerland.
 Defending against large scale DDoS attacks remains an expensive undertaking.
 Below are the typical costs for this type of DDoS protection:

 Networking equipment: $30’000